 In Phoenix Theory, hyper-accountability creates the right mental attitude for long-term success.
 You are in control.
 You are responsible.
 It's your fault if you fail; it's your reward if you achieve.
 Everything counts: every workout, every bite of food you take.

 This may sound strange or even abnormal, but this is reality.
 The achievers of the world are often driven by seemingly negative feelings and emotions.
-In our context here, this "negativity" fuels our physique transformation fire and keeps it burning.
+In our context here, this "negativity" fuels our physique transformation fire.

 1. The old physical self dies violently.
 Channel traumatic experiences into positive change.
 Let them fuel you.

 2. The new physical self emerges in pain and often anger.

 3. Dissatisfaction and high standards ensure continued success.

 4. Seemingly negative emotions can be channeled into dramatic positive change and ultimate achievement.

 Phoenix Theory goes against what most hand-holding motivational gurus preach.
 But I'm not a motivational guru.
 I'm not interested in what works in corny "personal growth" books.
 I'm interested in what works in real life, in the field.
 And what works in the real world isn't always pretty.
 But the results are.

 Do you want to reach your physique goals?
 Do you really want to achieve what most people either can't or won't?